 - Mix thoroughly so all the flour been hydrated

 - Put somewhere warm to the next day (in a window in the sun or near a heater)

-- The follow this routine until you have an active sourdough starter.
-You know it is active when it grows to double size over four to eight hours after you’ve fed it
+- The follow the routine beneath until you have an active sourdough starter.
+You know it is active when it grows to at least double size over four to eight hours after you've fed it

 - Mix the sourdough starter

-- Measure 50 grams of sourdough starter in a fresh glass container
+- Measure out 50 grams of sourdough starter in a fresh, clean glass container

 - Add 100 grams of bread flour and 100 grams of water and mix thoroughly.
 Close the container.
 You can seal it if you want.
 Store somewhere warm (about 25°C/77°F)

-- Repeat every day until your sourdough starter is bubbly and super active.
+- Repeat every day until your sourdough starter is bubbly and grows predictably.
 Normally it takes six to seven days

 - Every day when you are about to feed the starter, you might see a brownish liquid on the top of it.
 Just stir it back in.